kjac/FormEditor/Docs/install.md

 You can choose separate email templates for notification and confirmation emails, or leave them blank if you don't want to support one or both types of emails.
 See [Email templates](emails.md) for more info.

+##### Custom CSS
+If you feel the need to style Form Editor differently, specify the path to your custom style sheet here and it will be loaded whenever a Form Editor property loads.
+The path must be from the root of your site.

 ##### The rest
 Hopefully the rest of the Form Editor data type configuration is self explanatory.
-Oh, and it's strongly recommended to hide the property label to give the Form Editor property as much space as possible.
+Oh, and it's highly recommended to tick the "Hide label" checkbox to give the Form Editor property as much space as possible.

 ## Setting up the content type
 When you have configured the data type, create a content type (or reuse an existing) and add a property based on the new Form Editor data type.
 If you're going to use the templates and views shipped with Form Editor for rendering (see [Rendering the form](render.md)), make sure the Form Editor property has the property alias "form".